- Rapid Reference 🚀

 - For a non-intubated patient, it may be reasonable to repeat the nasopharyngeal PCR (especially if the sample quality of the first test is unclear).
 Sputum may also be tested using PCR.

-- Expanded PCR testing for multiple viruses should be considered (e.g. influenza, RSV, and metapneumovirus).
+- Expanded PCR testing for multiple viruses should be considered (e.g., COVID, influenza, RSV, and metapneumovirus).
 Other viruses may mimic influenza pneumonia.

 other studies to evaluate for alternative (or superimposed) diagnoses:

-- Influenza doesn't generally increase procalcitonin.
-Thus, procalcitonin may be used to exclude bacterial pneumonia here, the same way it would be in other contexts.2
+- Procalcitonin: Influenza doesn't generally increase procalcitonin.
+Thus, procalcitonin may be used to exclude bacterial pneumonia here, the same way it may be used other contexts.(28159162, 31912206)

 avoid large-volume resuscitation